ethanp/wireless-http2-experiments/readme.md

 * Apple's iOS 9 contains a (private) implementation of HTTP/2 which is used automatically [__by which upgrade mechanism?__] when the server says it's available.

+## Data Collection
+* There is a specific Java server that is very easy to set-up from other programs.
+* It is the `DataServer`, and it sits there, expecting data to come in as a UTF-8 JSON String through a server socket.
+* It just dumps that json string into a file